metasolidaria/metasolidaria/README.md

 Meta Solidária operates with an average infrastructure cost of approximately **$400/month**.

-The platform is free for users.
+The platform remains free for users.

 Community sponsorship directly supports:

 - Infrastructure and hosting
 - Security and data reliability
-- Feature development
+- Continuous development
-- Global scalability
+- Global expansion

-If you believe technology can drive measurable social impact, support this project through GitHub Sponsors.
+If you believe technology can power measurable social transformation, consider supporting the project through GitHub Sponsors.

-👉 **Become a sponsor and help scale impact globally.**
+👉 **Help build global infrastructure for everyday impact.**

 ---

 ## 🤝 Contributing

-We welcome contributors who want to improve documentation, performance, UI/UX, security, and scalability.
+We welcome developers, designers, and impact-driven professionals who want to improve documentation, performance, security, scalability, and ESG integration.

 ---